 Just like with other cloud providers, Microsoft provides hundreds of services you can use.
 If you are using MS cloud, you don’t need to deploy on Windows.
 You can set up your virtual machine on Linux.

 Today, Microsoft Azure is used by 95% of Fortune 500 companies.
 Why?
-Companies often look to Azure because there are the benefits if they are already using Active Directory for authentication.
+Companies often look to enterprise cloud solutions like Azure because there are the benefits if they are already using Active Directory for authentication.
 Instead of needing a separate Windows server, you can host AD in the cloud.
 This allows organizations to centralize admin features without needing an additional server.
 It’s easy to move their existing security structure to the cloud in just a few clicks!